-The server can run on a Windows or on an Linux/Oracle Solaris platform.
+The server can run on a Windows or Linux platform.

 - Database server(s).
-The database server stores two types of schemas: - Site Administration schema.
+The database server stores three types of schemas: - Site Administration schema.
 Stores information related to the ALM system, such as domains, users, and site parameters.
-A row exists in this schema for each project you create. - Irrespective of how you configure your system, there is always only one Site Administration schema. - Project schemas.
+A row exists in this schema for each project you create.

+Irrespective of how you configure your system, there is always only one Site Administration schema.

+- Lab_Project.
+Stores lab information related to managing functional and performance testing on remote hosts, Performance Center server data, and licenses.
+There is always only one Lab Project schema.. - Project schemas.
 Stores project information, such as entity data and user data.
 A separate schema exists for every project you create.